merge/skulls/x230/README.md

 ![seabios_bootmenu](front.jpg)

+## Warning up-front
+This may brick/destroy/detonate your Thinkpad.
+Proceed at your own discretion.

 ## Latest release
 Get it from our [release page](https://github.com/merge/coreboot-x230/releases)
 * __coreboot__: We take coreboot's master branch at the time we build a release image.